~ Serving homebirth families in DelMarVa on the Eastern Shore ~

 Is homebirth legal?

 - Yes, homebirth is legal in Delaware, Maryland and Virginia with each state having its own, unique regulations.
+I am licensed to practice in all 3 states.

 How important is regular prenatal care?